jina-ai/docs/chapters/remote/jinad.md

-# Using Jina remotely with JinaD
+# Distributing Jina across multiple machines using JinaD

-`JinaD`, aka "Jina [Daemon](https://en.wikipedia.org/wiki/Daemon_(computing))", is a background process for deploying and managing Jina Flows, Pods, and Peas in a distributed system.

-## Design

-`JinaD` is designed to spawn / bookkeep / destory Flows, Pods & Peas on remote machines via a RESTful interface.
+`JinaD` is a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) for deploying and managing Jina Flows / Pods / Peas on a distributed system via a RESTful interface.
 It ships with [`fluentd`](https://github.com/fluent/fluentd) to collect & stream logs from a Flow.

 ![JinaD design](jinad_design.png)